Biden Says He’s Not Giving up on US Teacher Who’s Still Imprisoned in Russia

 Reporter Evan Gershkovich, journalist Alsu Kurmasheva, and Marine veteran Paul Whelan were among the U.S. prisoners secured in a multicountry swap hammered out by officials with the United States and other countries this week, but Fogel was not one of them.

-“Today, Marc was left behind again,” relatives of Fogel said in a statement to news outlets.
+“Today, Marc was left behind again,” relatives of Fogel said in a statement to media outlets.
 “Marc has been unjustly detained for far too long and must be prioritized in any swap negotiations with Russia, regardless of his level of notoriety or celebrity.”

 Fogel’s family said he’s suffering from unspecified severe health issues.